 Projects applying for Government Land Sales (GLS) sites and Built Environment Transformation Gross Floor Area Incentive Scheme shall comply with the following IDD requirements:

-- Formulate Integrated Digital Delivery Implementation Plan for project delivery;
+1. Formulate Integrated Digital Delivery Implementation Plan for project delivery;

-and Construction stages of project life-cycle with at least one (1) use case per stage for residential developments;
+and Construction stages of project life-cycle with at least one (1) use case per stage

 and Asset Management stages of project life-cycle with at least one (1) use case per stage

-- Adopt the use of digital platform(s) based on the Common Data Environment (CDE) Data Standard
+4. Adopt the use of digital platform(s) based on the Common Data Environment (CDE) Data Standard

-- Submit the first IDD activity log before the commencement of super-structural works and at
+6. Submit the first IDD activity log before the commencement of super-structural works and at

 BIM Handover - Releasing BIM as part of Contract Documents

-Incorporating BIM as part of Contract Documents in addition to a set of 2D drawings for construction tender enables:-
+Incorporating BIM as part of Contract Documents in addition to a set of 2D drawings for construction tender enables:

 The BIM Handover Technical Guide establishes the Essential Model Content and 2D Drawings which form part of Contract Documents and provides a set of guidelines for BIM preparation and issuance at construction tender.
 It allows clients to adjust the exact scope to suit specific project needs and forms of contracts.

-to download the BIM Handover Technical Guide.
+Download the BIM Handover Technical Guide here.

 CDE Data Standard